 Another way to minimize interference is by keeping the microwave a few meters away from the router.
 Also, as water is a good absorber of electromagnetic waves, if you have a fish tank, it should also be kept a few meters away from the router.

 Finally, an inexpensive thing that you can do to improve this situation is to pause your “Internet work” while your microwave is still switched on.
 Or, simply get used to your Internet behaving badly when you’re browsing the web next to your switched-on microwave.
-The best thing about microwaves is that the interruption of your connectivity should rarely last longer than 2 minutes!
+The best thing about microwaves is that the interruption of your connectivity should rarely last longer than two minutes!